wp-cli/handbook/pull-requests.md

 ### Functional tests

-The functional test files for WP-CLI are in the `features/` directory.
+The functional test files for each WP-CLI repository are in the `features/` directory.
 Each `.feature` file comprises one or more functional tests for a given feature (roughly organized by command).

 A functional test can be as simple as: